GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/taggers.md

 <b>Note</b><br>

 `GIT`, `DATE`, and `SHA` are special built-in component references that will evaluate to the default gitCommit, dateTime, and sha256 taggers, respectively.
-User can overwrite these values by defining a component with one of these names.
+Users can overwrite these values by defining a component with one of these names.
 {{< /alert >}}

 ### Example